Quantum Fisher information of fermionic cavity modes in an accelerated motion: Quantum Fisher Information for two-mode states

 \subsection{Evaluation of Perturbed Eigenvalues and Eigenvectors}

-We consider a bipartite two qubit pure state parameterized by weight parameter $\theta$ in region I. The state consists of two Dirac field modes where one of the modes is confined to Alice's cavity and the other is confined to Rob's cavity.
+We consider a bipartite two qubit pure state parameterized by parameter $\theta$ in region I. The state consists of two Dirac field modes where one of the modes is confined to Alice's cavity and the other is confined to Rob's cavity.
 The initial parameterized state is

 where the subscripts A and R refer to the cavity of Alice and Bob, respectively.
+In this setting, the initial state can be obtained by a unitary operation which entangles the two confined modes of cavities of Alice and Bob.
+However the rate of entanglement, which is controlled by the parameter $\theta$, is unknown.
+In other words, the parameter $\theta$ indicates the initial entanglement of the two confined modes, and is not known in advance.
+However, the initially chosen entangled state may provide some prior knowledge about the range of the parameter but not the actual value.
 The superscripts $\mu$ and $\nu$ indicate whether the mode has positive or negative frequency, so that $\mu\left(\nu\right) = +$ for $m \left(k\right)\ge 0$ and $\mu\left(\nu\right) = -$ for $m \left(k\right)\le 0$.
 Following the procedure given in \cite{ARLEEPHDThesis,PhysRevD.85.025012}, the initial state (\ref{eq:FermionicStateinitial_01}) is represented by the two-particle basis of the two mode Hilbert space with one excitation for each of the modes $m$ and $k$ in Alice's and Rob's cavities, respectively.
-The corresponding density matrix becomes
+The corresponding density matrix in the region I is written as

-It should be noted that a partial trace is taken over all of Rob's modes except the reference mode $k$.
-Using the inside out partial tracing approach \cite{PhysRevD.85.025012}, the reduced density matrix in region III is \begin{widetext}
+It should be noted that all the modes, except the reference mode in the Rob's cavity are related to the environment.
+Therefore, a partial trace is taken over all of the Rob's cavity modes except the reference mode $k$.
+By exploiting the unitarity of the perturbed Bogoliubov transformation (\ref{eq:TotalMatrixCompsition}) up to the second order perturbation and using the inside out partial tracing approach \cite{PhysRevD.85.025012}, the reduced density matrix in the region III is expressed as \begin{widetext}

 \end{widetext}

 where $f_k^{\nu}$ and $f_k^{-\nu}$ are defined as

 The density matrix can be re-written as